strata-mvc/strata/guidebook/1.0/digging-in/handling-requests/02-post-get-cookies.md

 ## Using it in a Controller

-This example illustrates the many ways of using the `Request` object in a Controller except for the file handling capabilities which will be explained further on.
+This example illustrates the many ways of using the `Request` object in a Controller.

 {% highlight php linenos %}
 <?php